Best Free WooCommerce Add-Ons Plugins

 To save you time and energy, I strongly recommend the free WooCommerce CSV Importer plugin.
 Simply upload a properly formatted CSV file, and your products will update automatically — tested to up to 10,000 products at a time.

 After uploading your CSV spreadsheet, you’ll need to configure what each column represents, enabling you to manage all aspects of each product from one file — including product name, images, stock levels, price, tax status, and skipping class.
-The plugin then applies your figures to each individual product.
+The plugin then applies your figures to each product.
 Nice and easy.

 10. WooCommerce Currency Switcher